 - LIDAR_MAX_STD_DEV - Point-to-point associations used for clustering are limited to those that are within a specified statistical distance.
 This threshold reduces processing requirements and maintains the purity of clusters in the sense that it inhibits associations with points that have very different local neighborhood characteristics.
 A good value for this is generally around 3-4 with larger values required for data that is noisy, striped or has other measurement related problems.
 If this parameter is too small, then little or no clustering will happen and there will be a low probability of detection.
 If this parameter is too large, then clustering may be overly permissive and there will be a high probability of false alarm.

-- LIDAR_MIN_CLUSTER_SIZE - Minimum number of points clustered together based on similar principal component analysis statistics.
-Clusters are then considered for classification.
+- LIDAR_MIN_CLUSTER_SIZE - The minimum number of points required in a cluster based on similar principal component analysis statistics for the cluster to be classified.

 Specify Bounding Box for Operation